ositaka/soul-healing-decapcms/data/page/home.md

       unique journey and doesn’t promise specific outcomes.
 This practice is here to support your well-being, not to take the place of medical care.
-He encourages you to seek professional medical advice when needed, as Trance Healing is a complementary path, working alongside traditional healthcare.
+He encourages you to seek professional medical advice when needed, as Trance Healing is a complementary therapy, working alongside traditional healthcare.
   - type: text_image
     section_type: text_image
     image_position: Right